 During the data cleaning process, I realized that unknown failure root causes on the cloud are causing a lot of headaches for operational team.
 If machine can predict correctly what root causes are, then it can be fixed promptly.
 After I identified the problem, I formulatd the problem and propose to my boss that this may be solved using machine learning algorithms.
 I am grateful that I am allowed to pursue this new project I proposed for my rest of internship.
 I did a lot research on this topic and after trial and run, eventually for one production zone I was considering, I achieved over 96% prediction accuracy for OpenStack Failure Root Causes Prediction Project I proposed using ensemble of several algorithms, including one novel algorithm I designed and implemented in Tensorflow.
 I started the patent application just before I finished my internship.
 It usually takes 5 years to get it approved.
 Hopefully I can eventually get it.

-I will join Facebook News Feed Ranking Team as intern during 2018 summer.
+I will intern at Facebook News Feed Core Machine Learning team in 2018 summer.

 I travelled to Seattle, Washington during Oct 17-21, 2017 for Amazon's Annual Graduate Research Symposium.